A Machine Learning Enabled MDO for Bio-Inspired Autonomous Underwater Gliders: Numerical results

 \subsection{Design space dimensionality reduction results}

 The PD–PME dimensionality reduction was trained using an initial dataset of $S = 16,385$ low-fidelity samples generated via Sobol sequences in the original 32-dimensional geometric design space.
 For each sampled geometry, hydrodynamic quantities were evaluated using the PUFFIn potential-flow solver with viscous correction, providing distributed pressure coefficients on the glider surface, together with the integrated lift and drag forces as lumped quantities.
 All physical quantities used to construct the PD-PME data matrix were evaluated at the reference angle of attack of $8^\circ$, corresponding to the maximum hydrodynamic efficiency of the baseline configuration identified in the preliminary analysis.
 Extending the PD-PME formulation to multiple operating conditions is straightforward, but was deemed unnecessary for the present performance-driven optimization.
+The dataset used for the dimensionality-reduction analysis is publicly available through Zenodo~\cite{serani_2026_18936594}.

 Prior to dimensionality reduction, the dataset was filtered to remove unfeasible or non-physical configurations.
 Geometries leading to degenerate shapes, solver divergence, or undefined outputs were discarded.
 This preliminary screening already provides a first validation of the chosen parameterization, highlighting geometric variations that are incompatible with the underlying physics or numerically unstable.
 A second filtering stage was applied to exclude extreme outliers in the physical responses, retaining only samples whose outputs fell within the range $[Q_1-3\mathrm{IQR},Q_3+3\mathrm{IQR}]$, with $Q_1$ and $Q_3$ denoting the first and third quartiles, respectively.
 This distribution-agnostic criterion was intentionally permissive, ensuring that only clearly pathological samples were removed while preserving a broad variability across the design space.